Abstract Submission Deadline has been extended to January 19, 2018 (23:59 UTC).

 Evaluation of Abstracts:

-• Present your study orally at the Congress
+• Presenting the study orally at the Congress

-• Present your study as a poster at the Congress
+• Presenting the study as a poster at the Congress

 The final presentation type of the accepted abstract is under the discretion of congress scientific committee.
 Abstracts of the unfinished researches will not be evaluated.